Need Help? Give us a call.

 Home Depot is one of the most well-known specialty retailers in the U.S, carrying a wide range of home improvement supplies from a plethora of companies.
 They are a great example of a retailing company that provides the means to sell manufactured products to the masses.

-Chipotle is a classic example of a franchise: each location looks and operates the same with a different franchise owner.
-They have an established system in place to ensure employees at every location are trained the same way — tos quickly and satisfactorily serve their customers.
+Subway is a classic example of a franchise: each location looks and operates the same with a different franchise owner.
+They have an established system in place to ensure employees at every location are trained the same way — to quickly and satisfactorily serve their customers.

 Spotify is a great example of the freemium business model.
 They give their users free and open access to their entire database of music while sprinkling in ads between songs.
 At some point, many users opt to pay a monthly fee for the premium service so they can stream music without interruption.